KevinDahlberg/log_my_run_app/BLOG.md

 Login problem fixed.
 There was a problem with the routes after login and logout.

 ng-click needs to be set up on the new items.

+able to go throug the views just fine.  it's not elegant, but it works.
+The current problem is that the run data isn't restricted to the user.